0x00wolf/red-team-cookbook/README.md

 ---

 ## **Potentially Unwanted Programs (PUPs)**

 **1) Droppers**

-**1) Stealer:**
+**1) Stealers:**

-A program that steals sensitive information from the target system, such as tokens, passwords, databases, or files.
-You will use the sqlite3, re, os, system, shutil, win32crypt, and pywin32 modules to access and extract the information.
+   - Programs that steals sensitive information from the target system, such as tokens, passwords, databases, or files.

-Features:
-   - Browser Passwords & Cookies
-   - Windows & Linux Password Files
-   - os.path.expanduser() regex easter-egg hunt:
-     - regexs in os.path.expanduser()
-       - Emails
-       - Phone Numbers
-       - 'Password'
-       - credit card number
-       - Crypto Strings
-     - Routing Tables
-     - Mac Tables
-   - Device Fingerprinting:
-     - Hostname
-     - Localnet IPv4 address
-     - Inet Connection?
-     - if connection IPify API for public IP
-     - Subnet Mask  # enumerate local devices and collect information on them (maybe include device fingerprinting))
-     - UUID # Generate a UUID for authentication and database for c2 botnet CRUD
-     - ETC # definitely forgetting things

 **2) Key Loggers**

-Programs that record the keystrokes of the user and save them to a file or send them to a C2.
-You will create eight variations of this PUP, using different methods to capture the keyboard input.
-Four of them will be in Python, using the pynput, keyboard, pyHook, and ctypes modules.
-The other four will be in C, using the Windows API, the X11 API, the ncurses library, and the libpcap library.
+   - Programs that record the keystrokes of the user and save them to a file or send them to a C2.

-**3) Clipper**
+**3) Clippers**

-A program that monitors the clipboard of the user and replaces any copied text with a predefined text, such as a malicious URL or a cryptocurrency address.
-You will create two variations of this PUP, using different methods to access and manipulate the clipboard.
-One of them will be in Python, using the pyperclip module.
-The other one will be in C, using the GetClipboardData and SetClipboardData functions on Windows, or the XGetSelectionOwner and XSetSelectionOwner functions on Linux.
+   - Programs that monitors the clipboard of the user and replaces any copied text with a predefined text, such as a malicious URL or a cryptocurrency address.

-**4) Screen Grabber**
+**4) Screen Grabbers**

-Programs that capture the screen of the user and save it to a file or send it to a C2.
-You will create one variation of this PUP in Python, using the PIL and io modules to capture and encode the screen image.
+   - Programs that capture the screen of the user and save it to a file or send it to a C2.

 **5) Microphone Recording & Streaming**

-Programs that record or stream the microphone of the user to a C2, to spy on the user’s activities and surroundings.
-You will create one variation of this PUP in Python, using the pyaudio and socket modules to access and stream the microphone data.
+   - Programs that record or stream the microphone of the user to a C2, to spy on the user’s activities and surroundings.

 **6) Webcam Streaming**

-A program that streams the webcam of the user to a C2, to spy on the user’s activities and surroundings.
-You will create one variation of this PUP in Python, using the cv2, pyaudio, and socket modules to access and stream the webcam data.
+   - Programs that streams the webcam of the user to a C2, to spy on the user’s activities and surroundings.

+**7) Reverse Shell(s)**
+   - A technique that allows you to execute commands on a compromised device remotely, using a shell program that connects back to the C2 server. everse Shells

 ---

 ## **Remote Access Tool**

+**1) Worker-Slave OOP RAT Skeleton**

+**2) Simple Command-Server**  # All code client-side code extends RAT, all server-side code extends C2 server

+**3) Download a File and Execute it**

+**4) Download and install a new Slave Module**
+**5) Automated Vulnerability Scanning & Reporting**

+**6) Install Python with C dropper to run .py as modules without compiling**

+**7) Use UPNP to open a public facing port on a router**

+**8) Windows Persistence 3 Ways**

+**8) Linux Persistence 3 Ways**

 ---

-**1) Worker-Slave OOP RAT skeleton & Simple Command-Server**  # All code client-side code extends RAT, all server-side code extends C2 server

-**2) Download and install a new Slave Module**

-**3) Download a File and Execute it**

-**4) Automated Vulnerability Scanning & Reporting**

-**5) Install Python with C dropper to run .py as modules without compiling**

-**6) Use UPNP to open a public facing port on a router**

-**7) Windows Persistence**
-- Window's Service
-- Startup Folder
-- Scripts to Run When Browser is Open (if infected, pass)

-**8) Linux Persistence**
-- Systemd service
-- Modifying Bashrc script
-- cronjob

 ## **Deny, Destroy, Alter, & Mine**

----

 Tasting notes: